-ALIVE! strives to provide nutritious staple foods to our neighbors in need through direct distribution to our clients and by supporting Alexandria’s food pantries, meal kitchens, public schools, recreation centers, and other community partners.
+ALIVE! strives to provide nutritious foods through direct distribution to our clients and by supporting Alexandria’s food pantries, meal kitchens, public schools, recreation centers, and other community partners.

-ALIVE! distributes food to those needing assistance during the pandemic two Saturdays per month, including the last Saturday, from 8:30 am – 10:30 am, or until supplies run out, in the parking lots of Cora Kelly (3600 Commonwealth Ave) and Northern Virginia Community College – Alexandria Campus (lot B-1 via Dawes Ave).
-Drive-through and walk-up service available.
-In order to observe no-contact distribution and physical distance requirements, drivers must remain in their cars and walk-ups must stand at least 6 feet apart and wear a face covering.
+ALIVE! distributes bags of food (groceries, produce, chicken, eggs, bread) two Saturdays per month, including the last Saturday, from 8:30 am – 10:30 am, or until supplies run out, in the parking lots of Cora Kelly (3600 Commonwealth Ave), Northern Virginia Community College – Alexandria Campus (lot B-1 via Dawes Ave), and William Ramsay Rec Center (5650 Sanger Ave).
+Drive-through and walk-up service available depending on site.
+ALIVE! food distributions are for City of Alexandria residents.
+No ID required.

 Home Delivery Program